-A self-evaluation is an employee's assessment of their performance during the performance cycle.
+A self-evaluation is an employee's evaluation of their performance during the performance cycle.
 Self-evaluations engage employees in the performance evaluation process and allow for open channels of communication.

-While not required, all employees should be provided with the opportunity to complete a selfevaluation prior to the evaluation meeting with the supervisor.
-Employees who wish to complete a self-evaluation should do so through the Performance Management platform.
-Self-evaluation due dates will be set by the employee's supervisor.
+While not required, all employees should be provided with the opportunity to complete a self-evaluation prior to the evaluation meeting.
+Employees who wish to complete a self-evaluation should do so through the Performance Development platform.